annabelle-josie/Classic-Games-Project/README.md

 ## Aims of Project

-Use pygame to create graphics, and work to recreate basic games.
+Use pygame to create graphics, and work to recreate classic games.
 Work on game design principles, improve use of Git and Github - especially using meaningful commit messages

 ## Proposed Emulator features (Not yet complete)